UCR-UAS/BISON-Transfer/README.md

 ------------------------------------------------------------
 BISON is configured to feel a lot like a normal Linux daemon.

+BISON-Transferd is the daemon that runs on the plane.
+BISON-Transfer is the client that is run on the server at ground.

 What does Brandon define as a normal BISON daemon?
 Configuration files are stored in the `\etc` directory.
 Variable data is stored in `/var`.